This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 Museums

 • The Palmach Museum opened its doors in May 2000.
-It is an interactive history museum, and its purpose is to introduce the legacy of the Palmach.
+It is an interactive history museum that introduces Palmach’s legacy.

 • Nalagaat Center “Please Touch” in Hebrew, crowned by The New York Times as “a simple, universal message, powerfully conveys from the stage,” has established itself as one of the most innovative theaters globally and Israel’s leading cultural sites.
 Nalaga’at, a unique, nonprofit center of culture and arts, is a meeting place for the deaf, blind, deaf-blind, and the general public.